axelerant/testimonials-widget/readme.txt

 	* `hide_url` - default show; hide_url=true
 * IDs filter - Comma separated IDs
 	* `ids` - default none; ids=2 or ids="2,4,6"
-* Limit - Number of testimonials to pull at a time
+* Limit - Number of testimonials to rotate through via widget or show at a time when listing
 	* `limit` - default 25; limit=10
 * Sort by meta key - Used when Random order is disabled and sorting by a testimonials meta key is needed
 	* `meta_key` - default none [testimonials-widget-company|testimonials-widget-email|testimonials-widget-title|testimonials-widget-url]; meta_key=testimonials-widget-company